Tenshin Shōden Katori Shintō-ryū: Curriculum

 The Tenshin Shōden Katori Shintō-ryū is a comprehensive martial system.
-This means that unlike modern martial ways such as kendo or iaido, which concentrate on one specific area of training, study is made of a broad range of martial skills.
+Unlike modern martial arts such as kendo or iaido, which concentrate on one specific area of training, a broad range of martial skills is studied.

-The main emphasis of the school is kenjutsu (sword techniques).
-A wide range of other weapons are being taught as part of the curriculum, but the sword remains the central weapon.
+The main emphasis of the school is kenjutsu.
+A wide range of other weapons are taught as part of the curriculum, but the sword remains the central weapon.